c-core-labs/harshness_map/README.md

 5. To download data from Copernicus Marine, you will need to set your login credentials.
 This only needs to be done once by running the command `docker run --rm -it -v $PWD/data:/app/data harshness_map copernicusmarine login --configuration-file-directory=/app/data` and entering your Copernicus Marine credentials

 ## Downloading and Preprocessing Annual Data
-The `get_harshness_data` script is used to download annual wave height, sea ice concentration, and iceberg density data from Copernicus Marine Service, and compute the parameters to be used in the computation of the Fleming-Drover Harshness Index as follows:
+The `get_harshness_data` script is used to download annual wave height, sea ice concentration, iceberg density, sea surface temperature, air temperature and wind speed data from Copernicus Marine Service, and compute the parameters to be used in the computation of Harshness Index formulas as follows:
 1. The mean annual number of days with a significant wave height greater than a given threshold (1-10 metres)
 2. The mean annual number of days with a sea ice concentration greater than a given threshold (0-90 percent in increments of 10)
 3. The mean annual open water iceberg areal density (# of icebergs per 100 km^2)
+4. The mean annual number of days with an Icing Predictor Index greater than a given threshold (light, moderate, heavey, or extreme icing) *More information on the Icing Predictor Index below

 ### To Run
 1. From the *harshness_map* directory `docker run --rm -it -v $PWD/data:/app/data harshness_map python -m get_harshness_data`